jamescherti/easysession.el/README.md

   (add-hook 'emacs-startup-hook #'easysession-save-mode 99))
 ```

+Note that `easysession-load-including-geometry` is not necessary after Emacs is loaded if you do not wish EasySession to move or resize the Emacs frame.

 ## Usage

-Note that `easysession-load-including-geometry` is not necessary after Emacs is loaded if you do not wish EasySession to move or resize the Emacs frame.

-It is recommended to use the following:
+It is recommended to use the following functions:
-- `easysession-switch-to` to switch to another session
+- `easysession-switch-to` to switch to another session,
-- `easysession-save-as` to save the current session as the current name or another name
+- `easysession-save-as` to save the current session as the current name or another name.

-To facilitate session management, consider using the following key mappings: `C-c s` for switching sessions with `easysession-switch-to`, and `C-c S` for saving the current session with `easysession-save-as`:
+To facilitate session management, consider using the following key mappings: `C-c l` for switching sessions with `easysession-switch-to`, and `C-c s` for saving the current session with `easysession-save-as`:
 ```
 (global-set-key (kbd "C-c l") 'easysession-switch-to) (global-set-key (kbd "C-c s") 'easysession-save-as)